LockedInTheSkage/NileMeasure/README.md

 ### Running the System

 1. Clone the repository
+2. Enter environment variables in the `.env` file
-2. Run the start script:
+3. Run the start script:
    ```
    ./start.sh
    ```
-3. Access the graphQL interface at http://localhost:8000/graphql
+4. Access the graphQL interface at http://localhost:8000/graphql

 ## GraphQL API Usage